Winchester City F.C.: Ground

-The club plays its home matches at The Charters Community Stadium, Hillier Way, Abbotts Barton, Winchester SO23 7SR.
+The club plays its home matches at the City Ground, Hillier Way, Abbotts Barton, Winchester SO23 7SR.

 The City Ground has a 180-seater stand with floodlights, permanent pitch boards, advertising boards, terraces, car parking and turnstiles for entering the ground.
 Within the ground there is a clubhouse and a refreshments kiosk selling hot and cold food and drinks.
 The ground has a total capacity of 4500.

 A small terraced area (called the 'Bus Shelter') behind one goal is the home of the 'Bus Shelter Band'.
-A new stand was built behind the other goal during the close season of 2007-08 by members of the bus shelter band but this was dismantled 3 years later to allow for a training pitch.
+A new stand was built behind the other goal during the close season of 2007–08 by members of the bus shelter band but this was dismantled 3 years later to allow for a training pitch.
 A new club shop was opened in 2006-07 next to the main seated stand selling club merchandise and other football related memorabilia.

 During the summer of 2014 a new stand was built behind the dug-outs and a fence was erected around 2 sides of the pitch separating the ground from the car park.